citta-lab/ruby/README.md

 (iii).
 Methods doesn't need to have explicit `return` for returning the method call.
 (iv).
 Constructors are defined by declaring `initialize` method inside the class.
 (v).
 Variable doesn't need to have `type` declaration.
 Example: In java `int value = 10;` assigns int type to value.
 In ruby we can simply say `value = 10`.
+(vi). ruby doesn't have multiple inheritance instead we can use `modules`

 ### 2. Class